Reactions to the 2005 London bombings: Legislative reaction

 On 19 July 2005, the Home Secretary Charles Clarke announced in parliament the fast-tracking of a trimmed-down anti-terror bill, for which cross-party support had been secured, to become law by the end of the year.
 The new law would make criminal 'acts preparatory to terrorism' (possibly to include the accessing of any websites offering knowledge of terror tactics and bomb-making information), seeking or providing terrorist training domestically or overseas, and 'indirect incitement to terrorism'.

-This law became the Terrorism Act 2006, which despite broad cross-party support for many of the new offences legislated, created controversy due to the governments desire to introduce 90-day detention, though this was later reduced to 28 days.
+This law became the Terrorism Act 2006, which despite broad cross-party support for many of the new offences legislated, created controversy due to the government's desire to introduce 90-day detention, though this was later reduced to 28 days.

 Community responses and remembrance services

 Within hours of the explosions, several websites were established including You Will Fail, which celebrated Mayor of London Ken Livingstone's defiant words and We're Not Afraid, inviting all people to express their resolution not to be 'afraid, intimidated or cowed by the cowardly act of terrorism'.
 The theme of the latter site was to post a picture of individuals or groups holding a note with the words 'We are not afraid'.
 While initially intended for Londoners, the site was soon receiving supporting messages worldwide.

 On Sunday 17 July around 1,000 people joined a 'peace' vigil in Russell Square called by the Stop the War Coalition (StWC) and the Muslim Association of Britain.
-Speaking at the rally the StWC national convenor Lindsey German condemned the bombings but added that “The only way to end the bombings is to withdraw from Afghanistan, Iraq and Palestine.
-When we have justice around the world we will have peace as well”.
+Speaking at the rally the StWC national convenor Lindsey German condemned the bombings but added that "The only way to end the bombings is to withdraw from Afghanistan, Iraq and Palestine.
+When we have justice around the world we will have peace as well."
 The StWC also participated in vigils across the country.